top of page

 PRE-COP PUBLIC CONSULTATION IN BRAZIL

-The event Pre-COP Stakeholder Consultation: Challenges of Unilateral Measures and How to Overcome Them will take place on October 17, 2025, from 9:00 am to 6:00 pm, at the FGV School of International Relations in São Paulo.
-Participants from outside São Paulo will be accommodated at the Hotel Paulista Wall Street.
-Registration starts at 8:30 am.
+The event Pre-COP Stakeholder Consultation: Challenges of Unilateral Measures and How to Overcome Them took place on October 17, 2025, from 9:00 am to 6:00 pm, at the FGV School of International Relations in São Paulo.

 In an increasingly fractured global trade order, the European Union’s unilateral sustainability regulations—particularly the EU Deforestation Regulation (EUDR) and the Carbon Border Adjustment Mechanism (CBAM)—are reshaping supply chains and raising new challenges for producers, governments, and civil society in Brazil.
 This consultation will convene key actors to debate how to adapt to these measures, how to minimize negative impacts, and how to seize opportunities for more sustainable trade.
 Special attention will be given to the tensions between unilateral regulation, domestic political responses, and prospects for renewed international cooperation.